zander1268/custorama/README.md

 ## Data

-The data for this project was sourced from a [Olist data base provided to Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) containing information on 99,441 online transactions from 96,096 unique customers.
+The data for this project was sourced from a [Olist database provided to Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) containing information on 99,441 online transactions from 96,096 unique customers.
 Transactions included in the data ranged 773 days, from 2016-09-04 to 2018-10-17.

-Joining files from the data base created a dataframe where rows corresponded to unique transactions with the necessary features for CLV modeling; a unique customer identifier, transaction time-stamp, and the monetary value of the transaction.
+Joining files from the database created a dataframe where rows correspond to unique transactions with the necessary features for CLV modeling; a unique customer identifier, transaction time-stamp, and the monetary value of the transaction.

-Less than 3% of customers in the data ordered more than once which created a significant class imbalence for the modeling techniques used.
-In a business setting, 3% re-purchase rate is very low.
-To deal with the class imbalence, I focused the validation of the model on a subset of the data including only users who purchased more than once.
-The Streamlit app, which is meant to be scalable, doesn't subset data.
-For Streamlit, I assumed that most businesses don't have this degree of class imbalence and managers will prefer to return predictions for all their customers.
+Less than 3% of customers in the data ordered more than once which created a significant class imbalance for the modeling techniques used.
+In a business setting, the 3% repurchase rate is very low.
+Despite the class imbalance the model was able to achieve very accurate predictions for the number of purchases in the future.
+The class imbalance could pose more of an issue predicting monetary value.
+I validated that the monetary value model was highly accurate on a small subset of the data that provided transactions in multiple periods.
+Given the constraints of a time based train and test split, I wasn’t able to validate the model on the 97% of users who only purchased once.
+To deal with the class imbalance, you could subset the data to include only users who purchased more than once but with the goal of producing a scalable app that works for most businesses, I decided to include all customers.
+I assumed that most businesses don't have this degree of class imbalance and managers will prefer to return predictions for all their customers.

 ## Methods
 CLV is the present value of all future cash flows of a current customer.
 Given the application of the model, calculating the value of a customer n periods into the future, we'll estimate a customer's probability of being alive n periods of time in the future and use this parameter to discount the product of frequency and monetary value of their purchases.
 Thus the forumla becomes CLV at time T = (Transactions per Period X Average Value Per Transaction X Probability of Being Active at Time T).